Year of Explorers: Production

 Tracks 1, 3 and 8 were recorded at Metway Studios, Brighton, with Damian Taylor producing.
 All other tracks were produced by John Cummings and The Magnificents at Castle of Doom Studios, Glasgow, and the M- Bunker, Edinburgh.

-US Release
+US release

-Mush Records re-released the album in America on 9 December 2008 on the imprint The Scottish Legion Of Illuminated Magnificents.
+Mush Records re-released the album in the United States on 9 December 2008 on the imprint The Scottish Legion Of Illuminated Magnificents.
 This is the first in a series of releases of the bands back catalogue.